v1.1.0 - Open Source · MIT

 Browse by Folder

-Navigate your scanned files using an explorer-style tree view with breadcrumbs, search, and sort.
+Navigate scanned files using an explorer-style tree view with breadcrumbs, infinite scroll, search, sort, right-click context menus, and file type icons with duplicate badges.

 Duplicate Detection